Motorcycle boot: CE certification of motorcycle footwear

+Minimum tests

 There is a European standard available for motorcycle boots, and it is a legal requirement in Europe and the UK for these boots to be CE certified.
+This EN13634 standard is titled "Protective footwear for motorcycle riders – Requirements and test methods".
+It is a European harmonized standard published throughout Europe and in the UK by BSI.
 It tests them for resistance to abrasion, penetration by sharp objects and lateral crushing.
 The label consists of a motorcycle icon, the designation of the test they've passed and then a series of four numbers.
 The more '2's on the CE label, the more protective the boot.

 These numbers will be either a '1' for a Level 1 pass (lower protection) or a '2' for a Level 2 pass (higher protection).
 From the left, the numbers correspond to: the boots' Height, its Abrasion Resistance, its Impact Cut resistance, and its Traverse Rigidity.
 For Height, 1 is short, and 2 is tall.
 For other categories, 1 denotes rudimentary protection, while 2 indicates better protection.

-Along with the numbers – if a boot meets the most recent version of the CE standard – the label on the boot will read 'EN 13634:2017'.
-This standard has four mandatory and six optional tests.
-These optional tests include 'IPA' for ankle or shin protection, 'WR' for water resistance or 'WAD' for the displacement of water from inside.

-This EN13634 standard is titled "Protective footwear for motorcycle riders – Requirements and test methods".
-It is a European harmonized standard published throughout Europe and in the UK by BSI.

-Abrasion resistance:
+Abrasion resistance

 The abrasion resistance test is designed to check how well boots will prevent injury from abrasion.
-For testing, the boot is divided into two areas – Area A covers the sole, front and back of the boot, where you’re most likely to find stretch panels, and everything else is Area B. Three samples of material are cut from the boot, and each is held against a moving abrasive belt until a hole appears.
-The shortest time it took for a hole to develop in one of the samples dictates the boot’s abrasion rating.
+For testing, the boot is divided into two areas – Area A covers the sole, front and back of the boot, where you're most likely to find stretch panels, and everything else is Area B. Three samples of material are cut from the boot, and each is held against a moving abrasive belt until a hole appears.
+The shortest time it took for a hole to develop in one of the samples dictates the boot's abrasion rating.
 For basic Level 1 approval, samples cut from area A must last 1.5 seconds, and samples from area B need to last five seconds.
 To reach the higher Level 2, area A samples need to last 2.5 seconds or longer, while area B must survive at least 12 seconds without wearing through.